Glute Bridge Exercises: Benefits, Variations & How To Do Them

 Glute bridge variations

-By slightly repositioning your body, you can create a number of different glute-bridge variations, like the single-leg glute bridge, side bridge and pelvic tilt to bridge, to target different muscle groups.
+By slightly repositioning your body, you can create a number of different glute-bridge variations, like the elevated or single-leg glute bridge, glute bridge & extension, side bridge and pelvic tilt to bridge, to target different muscle groups.

 For an extra challenge, you can add weight in the form of a weight plate or dumbbell resting on your hips, or a resistance band around your knees to activate your glutes more.
 You can even level up to a barbell hip thrust once you’ve mastered the basics!